c-sara/gamenight/README.md

   * Is unique
   * Begins with the correct letter
   * Is in the correct category

+The aim of the game is to get the highest amount of points!

 ## Technologies Used
 Our project was created using the following: